 If you live in a home with both cats and dogs, you've probably experienced the frustration: your dog treats the litter box like it's a snack station.

-As unpleasant as it sounds, dogs eating cat feces — known as coprophagia — is common in multi-pet households.
-What feels embarrassing or disgusting can also create real hygiene and health concerns.
+As unpleasant as it sounds, dogs eating cat feces — known as coprophagia — is common in multi-pet households and can create both hygiene concerns and daily frustration for pet owners.

 Why Do Dogs Eat Cat Poop?